 Consider the decision facing a matched single who has decided not to marry.
 An abstinent relationship yields a momentary utility value of a, while for a sexual one it depends on libido, l.
-At this time the person knows the value of l.
+At the time of making this decision the person knows the value of l.
 On the one hand, a sexual endeavour leads to the thrill l.
-On the other hand, the person may become pregnant with probability $1 - \pi$ and suffer the cost of an out-of-wedlock birth, O. Therefore, the expected momentary utility from a sexual relationship is $l - (1 - \pi)O$.
+On the other hand, the person may become pregnant with probability $1 - \pi$ and suffer the cost of an out-of-wedlock birth, O. Therefore, the expected momentary utility from a sexual relationship is $l - (1 - \pi)O$ .

-The utility for a matched single who has decided not to marry and subsequently drawn a value for l is given by
+The momentary utility for a matched single who has decided not to marry and subsequently drawn a value for l is given by